nasa/HyperCP/README.md

 Process data from L1A to L1B.
 Factory calibrations are applied and data arranged in a standard HDF5 format.

 L1B Format:
-*Data being processed from non-HyperSAS SOLARTRACKER systems should be formatted in HDF5 to match L1B in order to be successfully processed to L2 in HyperInSPACE.* An example of an L1B HDF file is provided in /Data for reference.
+*Data being processed from non-HyperSAS SOLARTRACKER systems should be formatted in HDF5 to match L1B in order to be successfully processed to L2 in HyperInSPACE.
+HyperSAS data with no SolarTracker can be processed from raw data, provided the relative geometries are included in the ancillary data file as described above and below.* An example of an L1B HDF file is provided in /Data for reference.
 Datasets are grouped by instrument and contain their data in an array referenced '.data'.
 For example, latitude data is stored in the group 'GPS' under 'LATPOS.data'.
 Data should also contain 'dtype', a list of column headers strings (e.g. the wavelength of sample '304.37', or for many instruments simply 'NONE' if the data is already well described in the group name; see example file).
 The following datasets and attributes and groups are generally required:

 Root level attributes: